Deepansharora27/FibonacciEnarx/README.md

  wasic++ Fibonacci -o FibonacciBinary.wasm
 ```

-Now, you will have a new `Hamming.wasm` file ready in your Directory and thus now you can successfully deploy it in an Enarx Keep.
+Now, you will have a new `FibonacciBinary.wasm` file ready in your Directory and thus now you can successfully deploy it in an Enarx Keep.